 green, yellow, red, blue

 blue, red, yellow, green

-Illuminated by diodes, this combination results in 860 luminous lenses of 15 colours, visible in natural light and illuminated at night, with 700 black glasses in rhythm.
-They form a ribbon of light bands of 10 cm by 4 m, 180 m long and 4 m wide.
-These bands are seen from below when walking on the path, and from above from the Esplanade, forming a luminous arc, genetic code, stretched towards the Rolex Learning Center in a curve section of the Euler spiral, creating a flexible and harmonious connection between straight line and circle.
+Illuminated by diodes, this combination results in 860 luminous lenses of 15 colours set to the rhythm of 700 black lenses.
+They form a ribbon of luminous strips 10 cm by 4 m, 180 m long and 4 m wide.
+These bands are seen from below when one walks along the path, and from above when seen from the Esplanade, forming a luminous arc, genetic code, stretched towards the Rolex Learning Center in a curve, section of the Euler spiral, creating a flexible and harmonious connection between straight line and circle.

 STAINED-GLASS AT THE GRAND CROSET DESSOUS

 Mountain pasture, Joux valley, Switzerland, 2004

 This stained-glass window depicts the atmosphere at the mountain pasture with the evening light and gentians, and allows light between the bathroom

 and the living room.
 It was painted with glass painting according to the rules of serial painting with three colors yellow, red and green.